martyjapilado/martyjapilado.github.io/projects/project-2.md

 labels:
   - Volunteer
   - Charity
-summary: Helped with the aid of my school library, donate books to a school in the Philippines
+summary: With the aid of my high school's library and the school's Interact Club, donated books to a school in the Philippines
 ---